bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 _/users_
-<br>List all users email and sex in order of most recently created.
+List all users email and sex in order of most recently created.

 _/users/:id_
-<br>List specified user's email and sex.
+List specified user's email and sex.

 _/products_
-<br>List all products in ascending order of price.
+List all products in ascending order of price.

 _/products/:id_
-<br>Show details of the specified product.
+Show details of the specified product.

 _/purchases_
-<br>List purchase items details by price in descending order, including:
+List purchase items details by price in descending order, including:
 - Receiver's name and address.
 - Purchaser's email address.
 - Price
 - Quantity
 - Delivery Status

 _/products?name=title_
-<br>Display products by a given title i.e. Action, Dictionary, Pop CD.
+Display products by a given title i.e. Action, Dictionary, Pop CD.

 <a name="part1.1"><h3>1.1 GET /users</h3></a>